-YEAR TERM TOPIC/THEME DETAILS RESOURCES

-GROUP

-Year 1 Term 5 Term 6 'Relationships' puzzle piece: I can identify the members of my family and understand that there are lots of different types of families.
+GROUP TERM TOI PIC/THEME DETAILS RESOURCES Term 6 I can identify the members of my family and understand that there are lots of different types of families.
 I know how it feels to belong to a family and care about the people who are important to me.
 I can identify what being a good friend means to me.
 I know how to make a new friend I know appropriate ways of physical contact to greet my friends and know which ways I prefer.
 I can recognise which forms of physical contact are acceptable and unacceptable to me.
 I know who can help me in my school community.
 I know when I need help and know how to ask for it I can recognise my qualities as person and a friend.
 I know ways to praise myself I can tell you why I appreciate someone who is special to me.
-I can express how I feel about them 'Changing Me' puzzle piece I am starting to understand the life cycles of animals and humans.
-I understand that changes happen as we grow and that this is OK I can tell you some things about me that have changed and some things about me that have stayed the same.
-I know that changes are OK and PowerPoint and other resources linked to the Jigsaw PSHE scheme of work.
-New words covered: Changes Life cycle Baby Adulthood Grown up Mature Male Female Vulva Vagina Penis Testicles Anus Breasts

-that sometimes they will happen whether I want them to or not.
-I can tell you how my body has changed since I was a baby.
-I understand that growing up is natural and that everybody grows at different rates.
-I can identify the parts of the body that make boys different to girls and can use the correct names for these: penis, testicles, vagina, vulva, anus.
-I respect my body and understand which parts are private I understand that every time I learn something new I change a little bit.
-I enjoy learning new things I can tell you about changes that have happened in my life.
-I know some ways to cope with changes --
+I can express how I feel about them anging Me' puzzle piece I am starting to understand the life cycles of animals and humans.
+I understand that changes happen as we grow and that this is OK I can tell you some things about me that have PowerPoint and other resources linked to the Jigsaw PSHE scheme of work.
+New words covered: Changes Life cycle Baby Adulthood Grown up Mature Male Female Vagina Penis Testicles Anus Breasts tell you how my body has changed since I a baby.
+I understand that growing up is natural that everybody grows at different rates. identify the parts of the body that make boys ent to girls and can use the correct names for expenis, testicles, vagina, vulva, anus.
+I not my body and understand which parts are see erstand that every time I learn something new ange a little bit.
+I enjoy learning new things tell you about changes that have happened in see.
+I know some ways to cope with changes to I c wa an I c dif the res pri I u I c --- ---